jclwong/ImageMagickUtil/README.md

 # ImageMagickBatchResize

 Bash script to batch resize images to specified size.
-Aspect-ratio is maintained.
+- Aspect-ratio is maintained.
+- Images smaller than the specified size in both Width and Height, will be unaltered

 #Accepts:
 - png